wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-windows-dotnet-how-to-use-client-library.md

 ### <a name="serialization"></a>How to: Customize serialization

 The Mobile Services client library uses Json.NET to convert a JSON response into .NET objects on the client.
-You can configure the behavior of this serialization between .NET types and JSON in the <!-- deleted by customization messages.
-The --><!-- keep by customization: begin --> messages.The <!-- keep by customization: end --> [MobileServiceClient](http://msdn.microsoft.com/zh-cn/library/microsoft.windowsazure.mobileservices.mobileserviceclient.aspx) class exposes a `SerializerSettings` property of type [JsonSerializerSettings](http://james.newtonking.com/projects/json/help/?topic=html/T_Newtonsoft_Json_JsonSerializerSettings.htm)
+You can configure the behavior of this serialization between .NET types and JSON in the messages.
+The [MobileServiceClient](http://msdn.microsoft.com/zh-cn/library/microsoft.windowsazure.mobileservices.mobileserviceclient.aspx) class exposes a `SerializerSettings` property of type [JsonSerializerSettings](http://james.newtonking.com/projects/json/help/?topic=html/T_Newtonsoft_Json_JsonSerializerSettings.htm)

 Using this property, you may set one of the many Json.NET properties, such as the following: